 Coordinate Converter Icon - opens the astronomical coordinate and time converter module.
 This feature retrieves coordinates from SIMBAD and converts them to other standard astronomical coordinate systems.
-It converts time for those coordinates and a specified observing location to/from UTC, local time, Local Sidereal Time (LST), Julian Date (JD), Heliocentric JD (HJD), and Barycentric JD (BJD{TBD}).
+It converts time for those coordinates and a specified observing location to/from UTC, local time, Local Sidereal Time (LST), Julian Date (JD), Heliocentric JD (HJD), and Barycentric JD (BJDTBD).
 Lunar phase and proximity of the moon and of all major planets in the solar system are also provided.
 Archival sky images can be displayed via the SKY-MAP.org website.

 Single Aperture Photometry Icon - when selected, single aperture photometry will be performed by left-clicking the mouse at the desired location in an image.
-Single aperture photometry can also be performed, even if this icon is not depressed, by holding the shift key when left clicking in an image.
 If the centroid feature is enabled, the aperture will be placed at the nearest centroid location.
 The photometry results will be output to a measurements table and can be plotted or saved to disk.

-5. AstroImageJ Image Display Interface
+4. AstroImageJ Image Display Interface